Conrrado Moscoso

 Conrrado Moscoso (born September 26, 1995) is a Bolivian racquetball player.
 He is the current World Games champion in Men's Singles, winning the title in Chengdu, China.
 He is a former International Racquetball Federation (IRF) Men's Singles World Champion, which he won at the 2022 Racquetball World Championships in San Luis Potosí, Mexico.
 Moscoso is the first Bolivian and first South American man to win an IRF World Championship in singles.
-Moscoso is also the current Pan American Champion in Men's Doubles and the Men's Team event, which are his sixth and seventh Pan American titles.
+Moscoso is also the current Pan American Champion in Men's Singles, which was his eighth Pan American title.
 He also won gold in Men's Singles at the 2023 Pan American Games in Santiago, Chile, as well as helping Bolivia to successfully defend the Men's Team gold medal they first won at the 2019 Pan American Games in Lima, Peru, which was the first gold medal won by Bolivia in any sport at the Pan American Games.
 Moscoso has also won multiple times on the International Racquetball Tour (IRT), including the 2022 US Open, and been in the IRT top 10 for four seasons beginning in 2019–20.